 "Especially as everybody lives together, and their schedules tend to align quite a bit, for me to be able to dabble in different things, and continue to evolve in my career and in my personal life, I found it really really hard to do that," she explained about leaving OfflineTV.

-This isn't cold distance—it's Type 6 self-protection.
-She's learned that the streaming world will consume everything you give it.
-Boundaries aren't walls; they're survival tools.
+This isn't cold distance.
+It's self-protection.
+She's learned the streaming world will consume everything you give it.

 Pokimane's Major Accomplishments

 Myna Snacks (2023): Partnering with a former Kellogg's executive, she launched a healthy snack company inspired by her post-pandemic health journey.
-When critics complained about pricing, she fired back—perhaps too bluntly—highlighting the controversial edge that comes with counterphobic Sixes.
+When critics complained about pricing, she fired back.
+Perhaps too bluntly.
+That's the controversial edge that comes with counterphobic Sixes.
+(Note: As of late 2024, the company has reportedly gone quiet.)

 Recognition and Milestones